WangAline/Todo_List_Application-Aline_Wang-OCC_1/README.md

 4. Push your changes to your fork: `git push origin your-branch-name`
 5. Create a pull request from your fork to the original repository.

-We welcome contributions of all kinds.
-Thank you for considering contributing to TodoList!

-## Contributing

-Please read [CONTRIBUTING.md]() for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors

 * **Aline WANG** - *Initial work* - [WangAline](https://github.com/WangAline)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments
-*
+Welcome contributions of all kinds.
+Thank you for considering contributing to TodoList!